-If we want our homes to look more like the magazines, we need to pay attention to lighting the way professional photographers do.
+If we want our homes to look more like what we see in the magazines, we need to pay attention to lighting the way professional photographers do.

 In the evening, use a combination of overhead lighting, lamps and ceiling spots to create an inviting mood.
 A plain overhead light may work from a task-lighting standpoint but doesn’t really contribute to the ambience of a room.
 Look for table lamps and up-lighting from torch lamps to create the look you want.